mellonpass/web/README.md

 # ClientHub

-Monorepo for all MellonPass client applications (websites, SPAs, mobiles, etc).
+Monorepo for all MellonPass client applications (websites, SPAs, mobiles, and shared packages).